Traditional Undergraduate Enrollment

 - Traditional student enrollment is 849 (55 percent women, 45 percent men).

-- 3.24 was the average high school grade point average for the Class of 2017.
+- 3.43 was the average high school grade point average.

-- 94 percent of students receive financial aid.
+- 98 percent of students receive some form of financial aid.

 - Master of Arts in Interdisciplinary Studies, a flexible interdisciplinary graduate program that enables students to examine issues from multiple perspectives and equips individuals with the knowledge, critical thinking abilities, analytical tools, communication skills, and aesthetic sensibilities to address complex, multi-faceted questions that do not lend themselves to straightforward solutions.

 - Currently 20 students (limited to 20 students per entering class).

 |Fall Semester Full-time Enrollment Breakdown: Percentage of Full-time Undergraduates|